 Self-harm is behaviour that deliberately causes pain to yourself — usually as an extreme way of trying to cope with distress.

-Some people hurt themselves to feel better, and some just feel they have no choice.
-The temporary relief you get from self-harming doesn’t last long, but with support and understanding, you can learn new strategies to cope, and you can move on from self-harm altogether.
+While some people hurt themselves to try and cope with distress, the relief is usually short-lived, and can result in the desire to self-harm again.
+With support and understanding, you can learn new strategies to cope, and you can move on from self-harm altogether.
 Here are some positive steps you can take.

 The better you understand your self-harm, the better equipped you are to make different choices.
 Keep a diary of what happens before, during and after self-harm.
 This can help you do three things: